cudoventures/cudos-eth-token-contract/README.md

   * Defines the total supply of tokens - `10 billion` tokens are created upon contract creation
 * The token has a `transfersEnabled` flag that can be toggled to enable transfers for all.
 Only admin addresses defined in the linked `CudosAccessControls` contract can toggle this flag.
 * Whitelisted addresses can transfer tokens even if the `transfersEnabled` flag is set to false.
 The whitelist is defined in the linked `CudosAccessControls` contract.

+### Cudos Vesting Contracts

+* `VestingContract` is not directly based on a specific EIP but does borrow some leanings from the open-zepplin library
+* Designed to work with Cudos ERC20 token contract but would support any standard ERC20 contract
+* General rules are as follows:
+    * Single vesting schedule per `address`
+    * Schedules are defined as address, total amount, total time vested
+    * User can withdraw every second and will issue allowance since last draw down
+    * Cudo is in control of setting up and cancelling any vesting schedules
+    * Utility methods can be called to gain insight into a beneficiaries remaining allowance and draw down rates

 #### Cudos Token set-up steps